-After graduating from West Point, Grant served bravely in the Mexican-American War, winning the approval of his superior officers for distinguished bravery under fire, and reaching the rank of a captain.
+After graduating from West Point, Grant served bravely in the Mexican-American War, winning his superior officers’ approval for distinguished bravery under fire and reaching the rank of a captain.

 He resigned from the army on July 31, 1854, and retired to a farm near St. Louis, Missouri.
 He then worked as a farmer, a real estate agent, and a bill collector before moving to Galena, Illinois.
 There, he worked for his father and brother in a leather shop.

-When Fort Sumter, South Carolina was fired on by the Confederates, he said to a friend: “The government educated me for the army.
-What I am I owe to my country.
+When Fort Sumter, South Carolina, was fired on by the Confederates, he said to a friend: “The government educated me for the army.
+What I am, I owe to my country.
 I have served her through one war, and, live or die, will serve her through this.”
-He raised a company of volunteers at once and tendered his services to the Governor of Illinois, who made him adjutant-general of the State.
+He raised a company of volunteers and tendered his services to the Governor of Illinois, who made him adjutant-general of the State.
 He rendered efficient services in this position and was then made a colonel of a regiment on June 15, 1861.
-In August of the same year, he was made a brigadier-general, sent to the front, and had a number of successes in the Western Theater.
+In August of the same year, he was made a brigadier-general, sent to the front, and had several Western Theater successes.
 In December 1861, he was appointed the commander of the department of Cairo, Illinois.
 He captured Fort Henry, on the Tennessee River, and then Fort Donelson, on the Cumberland River in Tennessee, acting in connection with the Union gunboats.
 Both of them were brilliant affairs, and Grant was made a major-general.

-On March 1, 1864, General Grant was made lieutenant-general and commander of all the armies of the United States.
-He then planned his last great campaign, against General Robert E. Lee’s army in Virginia and the Battles of the Wilderness, Spotsylvania and Cold Harbor followed.
+On March 1, 1864, General Grant was made lieutenant-general and commander of all United States armies.
+He then planned his last great campaign against General Robert E. Lee’s army in Virginia, and the Battles of the Wilderness, Spotsylvania, and Cold Harbor followed.
 He besieged Petersburg and took it, and then Richmond fell into his hands.
 He then compelled General Robert E. Lee and his whole army to surrender at the Appomattox Court House on April 9, 1865, and the great Civil War was over.

 Grant’s success and war-hero status propelled him to the White House in 1868 when he was elected as the 18th president.
 However, his two terms were some of the rockiest in American History.
 As a soldier, Grant had been superb; as a statesman, he did not fare nearly as well.

-Politically inexperienced, he had problems dealing with Congress almost immediately and was so simple, direct, and innocent himself, that he failed to understand the duplicity and fraud that were practiced under his very nose.
+Politically inexperienced, he had problems dealing with Congress almost immediately and was so simple, direct, and innocent himself that he failed to understand the duplicity and fraud that were practiced under his very nose.
 Like all untrained men in public positions, he made his personal likes and dislikes the test of his political judgments, and it was only necessary to win his friendship to have his official support.
 Unfortunately, his early struggle with poverty and his own failure in business had led him to set too high a valuation on monetary success, making him unduly susceptible to the influence of wealthy men.
-He was easily managed by the astute Republican politicians in Congress, who could, by their plausible arguments, make the worse cause appear to him to be the better.
+He was easily managed by the astute Republican politicians in Congress, who could make the worse cause appear to him to be the better by their plausible arguments.

 During these years, the tone of public morality was never so low in all our country’s history, although a more honest never sat in the White House.
-The unsettled condition of the country during the Civil War and the era of Reconstruction furnished a great opportunity for dishonesty.
+The country’s unsettled condition during the Civil War and the era of Reconstruction furnished a great opportunity for dishonesty.

-Large contracts for supplies of food, clothing, ammunition, and equipment had to be filled on short notice and men grew rich in fraudulent deeds.
-Our state legislatures and municipal governments fell into the hands of corrupt “rings” and corruption reached the highest offices of state.
-Secretary of War, William Belknap resigned in order to escape impeachment for sharing the graft from the dishonest management of army posts in the West.
+Large contracts for supplies of food, clothing, ammunition, and equipment had to be filled on short notice, and men grew rich in fraudulent deeds.
+Our state legislatures and municipal governments fell into the hands of corrupt “rings,” and corruption reached the state’s highest offices.
+Secretary of War William Belknap resigned to escape impeachment for sharing the graft from the dishonest management of army posts in the West.

 The President’s private secretary, Orville E. Babcock, was implicated in frauds that robbed the government of its revenue tax on whiskey.
-Western stagecoach lines, in league with corrupt post office officials, made false returns of the amount of business done along their routes and secured large appropriations from Congress for carrying the mail.
-Members of Congress went so far in losing their sense of official propriety, as to accept large amounts of railroad stock as a “present” from men who wanted legislative favors for their roads.
+In league with corrupt post office officials, Western stagecoach lines made false returns of the amount of business done along their routes and secured large appropriations from Congress for carrying the mail.
+Members of Congress went so far in losing their sense of official propriety to accept large amounts of railroad stock as a “present” from men who wanted legislative favors for their roads.

 Before Grant’s first term was over, a reform movement was started in the Republican Party to protest against corruption.
-The chief policies advocated were civil service reform, tariff reform, and the complete cessation of Federal military intervention in the governments of the South.
+The chief policies advocated were civil service reform, tariff reform, and the complete cessation of Federal military intervention in the South’s governments.

-Grant’s second term saw the gradual recovery of the nation from the political and commercial corruption of the years immediately following the Civil War.
-A severe financial panic that broke in 1873 sobered the businessmen of the country and checked the wild speculation in lands and railroads which had characterized the previous five-year period.
+Grant’s second term saw the nation’s gradual recovery from the political and commercial corruption of the years immediately following the Civil War.
+A severe financial panic that broke in 1873 sobered the country’s businessmen and checked the wild speculation in lands and railroads that had characterized the previous five-year period.

-After his second term, he spent over two years in a voyage around the world with his wife before returning to his home in Galena, Illinois.
+After his second term, he spent over two years on a voyage around the world with his wife before returning to his home in Galena, Illinois.

-In 1879, a faction of the Republican Party sought to nominate Grant for a third term as president.
-Grant said little but, privately he wanted the job and encouraged businessmen and old soldiers for their support.
-His popularity was fading, however, and while he received more than 300 votes in each of the 36 ballots of the 1880 convention, the nomination went to James A. Garfield.
+In 1879, the Republican Party’s faction sought to nominate Grant for a third term as president.
+Grant said little, but, privately, he wanted the job and encouraged businessmen and old soldiers for their support.
+However, his popularity was fading, and while he received more than 300 votes in each of the 36 ballots of the 1880 convention, the nomination went to James A. Garfield.

-In 1881, Grant purchased a house in New York City and having depleted most of his savings from the trip around the world, he needed to make money.
+In 1881, Grant purchased a house in New York City, and having depleted most of his savings from the trip around the world; he needed to make money.
 He then placed almost all of his financial assets into an investment banking partnership with Ferdinand Ward.
-However, in 1884, Ward swindled Grant and other investors, bankrupted the company of Grant & Ward, and fled.
+However, in 1884, Ward swindled Grant and other investors, bankrupted Grant & Ward’s company, and fled.
 Leaving Grant almost penniless, he was forced to repay a $150,000 loan to one of his creditors, William H. Vanderbilt, with his Civil War mementos.
 Having forfeited his military pension when he assumed the office of President, and destitute, Grant began a series of literary works that improved his reputation and eventually brought his family out of bankruptcy.
 At about the same time, however, he was diagnosed with throat cancer.

-Grant’s supporters in Congress rallied to get a bill passed to restore Grant to a General of the Army with full retirement pay.
-It was approved in March 1885 and he received his first pay.
+Grant’s supporters in Congress rallied to get a bill passed to restore Grant to an Army General with full retirement pay.
+It was approved in March 1885, and he received his first pay.
 Just a few months later, and only days before his death, he finished his memoirs.
 The Memoirs sold over 300,000 copies, earning the Grant family over $450,000.
-Mark Twain, in promoting the book, said it was “the most remarkable work of its kind since the Commentaries of Julius Caesar.”
+In promoting the book, Mark Twain said it was “the most remarkable work of its kind since the Commentaries of Julius Caesar.”

-Ulysses S. Grant died on July 23, 1885, at the age of 63 and was buried in New York City’s Riverside Park.
+Ulysses S. Grant died on July 23, 1885, at 63, and was buried in New York City’s Riverside Park.